This is an accordion element with a series of buttons that open and close related content panels.

 We do encourage students who have been homeschooled or graded in a competency-based system to provide scores to give us a better understanding of their mastery in subjects like English and math, however, it is not required.

-I received a defer or wait list decision, and I opted to not have scores used.
+I received a defer/wait list decision as a first-year applicant, and I opted not to send my ACT/SAT scores when I applied.
 Now I would like to provide scores.
 How do I do that?

-Once you have received an initial decision, you are able to update your file with relevant information, such as updated grades or scores.
-You may self-report new scores via your MyUW Student Center or by sending your official scores directly from the testing agency.
+Once you have received an initial decision, you may send your official scores directly from the testing agency.